saraslee/sort-me/README.md

 ## Merge Sort
 Merge Sort is a divide and conquer algorithm.
 It divides the input array into two halves, calls itself for the two halves, and then merges the two sorted halves.
 Merge sort has a worst case time complexity of O(n log n).

+## To run the app:
+Go to
+Choose sorting algorithm you want to visualize and click start.
+Generate random array and click start to run the sort again.